5-string - 6-string - 4-string

 Because of its 8" head and reasonably playable neck, the "mini" would be great for backpacking, or as a "car banjo" (see below), especially if you could get a gig bag that fit it.
 If money and weight are no object, there is even a Bluegrass version , complete with tone ring, resonator, planetary tuners, and one-piece resonator flange.

 Dean to the Rescue - Just when I figured that playable, affordable mini banjos were not ever going to be available, Dean introduced their version of the Mini.
 Like the GoldTone Cripple-Creek Mini, it is backless, but that's perfect for its intended use.
 It also costs less than the beleagured "Plucky."
-As a Chinese banjo, it will need setup when you get it.
-Other Chinese brands, such as Savannah, have followed suit with nearly identical instruments.
-But Dean has been doing this a while, and they have a customer service department that actually gets back to you, so I'm not bother to post any clones.
+As a Chinese banjo, it will need serious setup when you get it.
+Other Chinese brands, such as Savannah, have followed suit with nearly identical instruments that cost as much or more.
+But Dean uses better materials and - in spite of their total lack of setup on thes instruments, they have a customer service department that actually gets back to you.
+So I'm not bother to post any "me-toos."

 These were occasionally made in the "old days" as "A" or "A-Scale" banjos.
 Scale length would be between 23" and 24", usually closer to 24".
 Popular uses include: